The Roth Conversion Ladder: A Step-by-Step Guide (with Spreadsheet)

 Account 5-Year Rule (Earnings)

 Your Roth IRA needs to be open for five years before earnings come out tax-free and penalty-free.
 The clock starts January 1 of your first contribution year.
-For instance, my Roth IRA opened in 2025 lets me pull tax-free earningsunning for five years if I’m 59½.
+For instance, my account opened in 2025 lets me pull tax-free earnings if I’m 59½ and the account has been open for five tax years.

 Conversion 5-Year Rule (Principal)